2023 Solar Incentives Guide for Wapakoneta, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels could qualify for both sales tax and property tax exemptions.
+- Tax Exemptions: Your solar system may qualify for both sales tax and property tax exemptions.
 Sales tax exemptions are applied at the time of purchase.
-Property tax exemptions allow you to exclude the added value of the solar panels when calculating property taxes on your house.
+Property tax exemptions let you ignore the value added by your solar panels when you are calculating property taxes on your house.

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are generally handled at the state level.
-Once your solar system meets a predetermined threshold (usually a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
-The money you make from the sale is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are usually handled by your state government.
+Once your solar system meets a predetermined threshold (generally a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+The money you receive from the sale is generally considered part of your taxable income.

 Federal Solar Incentives

-The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost — for panels, labor, equipment and accessories — although that amount may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost — for panels, equipment, accessories and labor — although it may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the claim amount.

-More information about the new Inflation Reduction Act can be found here.
-Your local Wapakoneta solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Wapakoneta solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

 Rebates, tax credits and more might be provided at multiple levels.
-On top of federal solar incentives, there are often state and local ones, too.
-These incentives might be handled by your county or municipality, or by the Ohio government.
-Some are available for a limited time, while others are ongoing.
+On top of federal solar incentives, there are often state and local ones as well.
+Some incentives are offered for only a limited time, while others are ongoing.
+Your local incentives could come from your county or municipality, or from the Ohio government.